ccrome/whoismakingnews/content/homepage/data.md

 commenters have assumed that churches cover up many incidents, but these reports make no assumptions about that.

-1. One thing that throws gross numbers off slightly is that a single incident will result in stories at various milestones.
+1. One thing that in the past has thrown gross numbers off slightly is that a single incident will result in stories at various milestones.
 For example, a Catholic Cardinal generated stories when arrested, when going to trial and when found to be not competent to stand trial.
-I filter for that except when the story is vital (such as the ones about the Catholic cardinal) and will always try to correct the totals in the TikTok reports.
+I try to filter for that by either deleting duplicates (if you download data, look for the "deleted" column!) or updating existing entries, which creates a problem with the date on which an entry shows up, but otherwise should keep the gross numbers of offenders correct.

 1. Why are the numbers in the data set different from the TikTok you just watched?
 Simple: I update as I receive and categorize